-I'd recommend allowing 2-3 minutes for every group, since guests can sometimes wander off between groups!
+I'd recommend allowing about 2-3 minutes for every group, since guests can sometimes wander off between groups!

 This is an hour (obviously) for your guests to mingle while you take your family and bridal party photos.
 You can serve your guests hors d'oeuvres, keep them entertained with lawn games, or let them explore the venue.
 You can even sneak away for photos of you and your honey.
 I promise your guests won't miss you.

 Let the party begin!
 This part of the day is whatever you want it to be.
 Want to do toasts, first dances, and cut the cake?
 Lovely!
 Want to dance to live music in front of a bonfire?
 Let's do it!
 Chat with your DJ, planner, and/or best friend about the best way to lay out the festivities.